RickCarlino/ts-bayes/readme.md

 # `ts-bayes`: A Naive-Bayes classifier for node.js, ported to Typescript

-`bayes` takes a document (piece of text), and tells you what category that document belongs to.
+`ts-bayes` takes a document (piece of text), and tells you what category that document belongs to.

-This is a Typescript port of the [original work](https://github.com/ttezel/bayes) by [ttexel](https://github.com/ttezel).
+This is a Typescript port of the [original work](https://github.com/ttezel/bayes) by [ttezel](https://github.com/ttezel).

 ## What can I use this for?